-2022 AIP
+2023 AIP

-For 2022, the Committee approved an annual incentive program (the "2022 AIP") in which all of our NEOs participated other than our Executive Chairman.
-The program design was generally consistent with the 2021 program design.
-Target payout opportunity as a percentage of base salary was 200% for our CEO, 125% for our CFO and EVP, Americas, and 120% for our Chief Digital Officer, subject to a maximum payout opportunity of 150% of target.
+For 2023, the Committee approved an annual incentive program (the "2023 AIP") in which all of our NEOs participated other than our Executive Chairman.
+The program design was generally consistent with the 2022 program design.
+Target payout opportunity as a percentage of base salary remained unchanged at 200% for our CEO, 125% for our CFO and EVP, Americas, and 120% for our CDIO, in each case subject to a maximum payout opportunity of 150% of target.

-2022 AIP Performance Metrics and Goals - Adjusted EBITDA Component
+2023 AIP Performance Metrics and Goals - Adjusted EBITDA Component

-Consistent with prior years, the 2022 AIP included Adjusted EBITDA as a performance metric with a weighting of 50%:
+Consistent with prior years, the 2023 AIP included Adjusted EBITDA as a performance metric with a weighting of 50%:

-- in recognition of its wide acceptance and understanding as a metric within the Company; - because Adjusted EBITDA is a key measure of operational and financial performance, driven by our annual business plan; and - given the fact that Adjusted EBITDA has been strongly correlated to the Company's long-term stock price performance.
+- · in recognition of its wide acceptance and understanding as a metric within the Company; - because Adjusted EBITDA is a key measure of operational and financial performance, driven by our annual business plan; and - given the fact that Adjusted EBITDA has been strongly correlated to the Company's long-term stock price performance.

-The Adjusted EBITDA goals included in the 2022 AIP (the "AIP Adjusted EBITDA Goals") as shown below were set based on the Company's 2022 business plan approved by the Board at the end of 2021 (the "Business Plan").
-At the time the Business Plan was approved, the Company's outlook was difficult to predict given the state of pandemic, including the emergence of the Omicron variant in November 2021.
-As a result, at target, the global Adjusted EBITDA goal of \$1.65 billion represented a decrease compared to 2021 results, but also represented a significant increase over prepandemic Adjusted EBITDA, which for 2019 was \$788 million.
-At the threshold achievement level, the global Adjusted EBITDA goal was more than Adjusted EBITDA results for any year prior to 2021.
+The Adjusted EBITDA goals included in the 2023 AIP (the "AIP Adjusted EBITDA Goals") as shown below were based on the Company's 2023 business plan approved by the Board at the end of 2022 (the "Business Plan").
+At the time the Business Plan was approved, the Company's outlook for the year was difficult to predict, given the recent variability in results during and following the global Covid health emergency and general economic uncertainties.
+As a result, at target, the global Adjusted EBITDA goal of \$2.541 billion represented an amount greater than any of our past results other than our record 2022 results, and a significant increase (more than 50%) over the 2022 target.

-Opportunity (% of Adjusted EBITDA Goals (Dollars in millions)
+Payout Adjusted EBITDA Goals (Dollars in millions)

-Achievement Level Target) Global Americas
+Achievement Level Opportunity (% of Target) Global Americas

-Maximum 150% \$2,150 \$2,010
+Maximum 150% \$3,050 \$2,670

-Target 100% \$1,650 \$1,550
+Target 100% \$2,541 \$2,225

-Threshold 50% \$1,150 \$1,080
+Threshold 50% \$2,030 \$1,780

-Straight-line interpolation used to determine achievement between specified achievement levels.
+\ Straight-line interpolation used to determine payout between specified achievement levels.

-2022 AIP Performance Metrics and Goals - Individual Scorecard Component
+2023 AIP Performance Metrics and Goals - Individual Scorecard Component

-Consistent with 2021, to enhance the pay-for-performance nature of the 2022 AIP, an individual performance component, with a 50% weighting, was included to incorporate a broad set of goals which the Committee believed were important to our overall success and to each individual executive officer's contributions to our business.
+Consistent with 2022, to enhance the pay-for-performance nature of the 2023 AIP, an individual performance component, with a 50% weighting, was included to incorporate a broad set of goals which the Committee believed were important to our overall success and to each individual executive officer's contributions to our business.
 The component is comprised of primarily quantitative financial and operational metrics, with measurable targets based on attainment of specific Business Plan goals and measured utilizing a "scorecard" approach.
-The achievement level of the individual scorecard goals is capped at 100% of target payout and subject to achievement of fixed cost goals set forth in the Business Plan.
-Scorecard achievement is then
+The achievement level of the individual scorecard goals is capped at 100% of target payout and can be further reduced based on achievement of fixed cost goals set forth in the Business Plan.